A Guide to Voting in the Canadian Federal Election

 What if I get a Voter Information Card mailed to my home for a family member who isn't eligible to vote?

-Elections Canada receives their data from different sources in order to compile their voter lists and errors can happen sometimes.
+Elections Canada receives data from different sources to compile their voter lists; errors can happen sometimes.

 If you receive a voter card:

-• for a family member that lives at your address who is not a Canadian citizen
+• for a family member who lives at your address that is not a Canadian citizen

 • for a person who doesn't live at your address